Skip to content

 Your Emergency Department Fast Track

-PERIsign™ brings the accuracy and experience from the hands of the senior surgeon, together with the objectivity provided by X-ray images, to the junior ED physician.
+PERIsign™ combines the accuracy and experience of the hands of the senior surgeon, with the objectivity provided by X-ray images, and delivers it to the junior ED physician.

 PERIsign – the ED fast track

-PERIsign uses very well calibrated sensors to detect involuntary guarding in the abdominal wall.
-With advanced signal processing and dedicated software, the signal from the abdominal wall is presented for the ED physician.
+PERIsign uses sensors to detect involuntary guarding in the abdominal wall.
+Using advanced signal processing and dedicated software, the signals from the abdominal wall are presented for the ED physician.
 The result is direct, visible, objective, and user independent.

-Within minutes, the ED physician can determine if the patient is suffering from peritonitis and requires further attention; such as X-ray investigations, admission, and advanced medical treatment, including surgery.
-Alternatively, they can ascertain if the patient is safe to go home without undergoing further uncomfortable, time-consuming, costly, and potentially harmful investigations.
+Within minutes, the ED physician can determine if the patient is suffering from peritonitis and requires further attention; such as X-ray investigations, admission, and advanced medical treatment.
+Alternatively, they can ascertain that the patient is safe to go home without undergoing further investigations.

 Acute abdominal pain and peritonitis